 Tomorrow’s Advocates Summer Clerkship Program

-The Tomorrow’s Advocates program enables select Lewis & Clark law students to clerk for 10 weeks during the summer months as externs or paid interns.
-The program provides substantial benefits to students, Earthrise, and its clients:
+The Tomorrow’s Advocates program enables select Lewis & Clark law students to clerk for 10 weeks during the summer months as paid externs or paid interns.
+The program provides substantial benefits to students, Earthrise, and our clients:

-- Students working with Earthrise during the summer gain significant experience in public interest environmental litigation and advocacy though concentrated training and mentoring, client interaction, and intensive legal research and drafting.
+- Students working with Earthrise during the summer gain significant experience in public interest environmental litigation and advocacy though concentrated training and mentoring, client interaction, and intensive legal research and drafting of litigation documents filed in court.

 - Without full-time summer clerks, Earthrise would not be able to offer the excellent year-round legal representation our clients expect.